- Mental Health»

 I just watched a neighbor's house get packed away by Code Enforcement.
 Today the house has a sign on it "Bank Owned."
 The driveway and the front lawn were littered with boxes, clothes and garbage bags.
 It took a team of workers, two large dumpsters and family and friends more than a week to clear the house out.
-While I'm not a hoarder I do have issues with letting things go and clutter can get out of control pretty quickly.

 What causes hoarding?

-Could the current recession be to blame for this type behavior?
+Could the current recession be to blame for this type of behavior?
 Studies show that when people feel deprived or go through a period of want the result is often this behavior.

 With the success of the A & E show and the TLC show Hoarders: Buried Alive, more people are questioning whether their friend or family member might have this mental health issue.
 This is usually a treatable problem.
-Hoarding is thought to be related to an obsessive compulsive disorder.
+Hoarding is thought to be related to an obsessive-compulsive disorder.
 There is help available whether you yourself or your friend has a problem.

 While you might have problems with clutter and/or organizing your home; there is a difference between being messy and being a packrat.
 When the behavior gets out of hand the person is often endangering themselves and the people who live with the individual.
 For some people clutter is just a procrastination problem, they simply keep putting off cleaning up the mess.